ApolloTang/mynote--misc/things-2-memorize-content/dev/nodejs/nodejs-debugging/inspecting-object.md

 #### Problem with JSON.stringify

-  If object container circular reference it will fail.
+  If object contains circular reference it will fail.

 ##### Solution: